amb2893/CS386Project/Deliverables/Deliverable4.md

 ![Model](D-4_Pictures/InformationTestPic.png)

 #### Requirement
-> Requirement As a gamer who plays many types of games, I want the ability to customize and scale the tasks I do and how long I do them for depending on what game I am playing.
+> Requirement: "As a gamer who plays many types of games, I want the ability to customize and scale the tasks I do and how long I do them for depending on what game I am playing."
 - Issue: https://github.com/amb2893/CS386Project/issues/38
 - Pull request: https://github.com/amb2893/CS386Project/pull/63
     - Implemented by: Anthony Birk